DU announces first cut-off list for UG admissions; SRCC, Hindu, Ramjas set 100 pc cut-off | Education

 - India

-Delhi University on Friday announced its first cut-off list for undergraduate admissions with at least six colleges, including SRCC and Hindu, pegging the cut-offs at 100 percent.
+Delhi University on Friday announced its first cut-off list for undergraduate admissions with prominent colleges like Shri Ram College of Commerce and Hindu College pegging the cut-offs at 100 per cent for various courses.

+Other colleges that have set a perfect score for admissions are Ramjas College, Jesus and Mary College, Sri Guru Tegh Bahadur Khalsa College and Hansraj College.

 It was in 2015 that two colleges -- College of Vocational Studies (CVS) and IP College for Women -- required the perfect score for admission to BSc (Hons) Computer Science.